-Just a year later Chopra was handed a 10-year ban from Horse Racing by the British Horseracing Authority after an investigation found him guilty of "suspicious betting activity" in which Chopra and three others were betting on horses to lose.
+Chopra was later handed a 10-year ban from Horse Racing by the British Horseracing Authority after an investigation found him guilty of "suspicious betting activity" in which Chopra and three others were betting on horses to lose.

-There aren't many people known for betting extensively on cricket, but former Bayern Munich, Manchester City and Liverpool midfielder Dietmar Hamann shockingly revealed in his 2012 autobiography that he'd fallen into a deep hole of gambling during his career.
+There aren't many footballers known for betting extensively on cricket, but former Bayern Munich, Manchester City and Liverpool midfielder Dietmar Hamann revealed in his 2012 autobiography that he'd fallen into a deep hole of gambling during his career.

 His spread-bets saw him win £2,800 for every run Australia scored over 340, but for every run under he lost the same amount of money.
 That night Australia collapsed for 237, costing him a total of £288,400.

-Looking back on the experience, Hamann said: “Every wicket felt like a stab in the heart.
+Looking back, Hamann said: “Every wicket felt like a stab in the heart.
 By the end of the night I felt like I had been scalped.
 The next day when I looked at the mess that was me in the mirror I said, ‘Didi, things have got to change."